microsoft/sqlworkshops/AzureSQLLabs/Lab-MigratingToAzureSQLManagedInstance.md

     ![The query above is pasted into a new query window in SSMS.](https://github.com/microsoft/sqlworkshops/blob/master/AzureSQLLabs/graphics/ssms-sql-mi-database-encryption-keys.png?raw=true "New query")

 11. Select **Execute** from the SSMS toolbar.
-You will see two records in the Results window, which provide information about the encryption state and keys used for encryption.
+You will see two records in the Results window, which provide information about the encryption state and keys used for encryption:

     ![The Execute button on the SSMS toolbar is highlighted, and in the Results pane the two records about the encryption state and keys for the TailspinToys database are highlighted.](https://github.com/microsoft/sqlworkshops/blob/master/AzureSQLLabs/graphics/ssms-sql-mi-database-encryption-keys-results.png?raw=true "Results")

 By default, service-managed transparent data encryption is used.
 A transparent data encryption certificate is automatically generated for the server that contains the database.

-12. Return to the Azure portal and the Advanced Data Security - Vulnerability Assessment blade of the `TailspinToys` managed database.
-On the toolbar, select **Scan** to start a new assessment of the database.
+12. Return to the *Azure portal* and the *Advanced Data Security - Vulnerability Assessment* blade of the `TailspinToys` managed database.
+On the toolbar, select **Scan** to start a new assessment of the database:

     ![Vulnerability assessment scan button.](https://github.com/microsoft/sqlworkshops/blob/master/AzureSQLLabs/graphics/vulnerability-assessment-scan.png?raw=true "Scan")

-13. When the scan completes, select the **Failed** tab, enter **VA1219** into the search filter box, and observe that the previous failure is no longer in the Failed list.
+13. When the scan completes, select the **Failed** tab, enter **VA1219** into the search filter box, and observe that the previous failure is no longer in the Failed list:

     ![The Failed tab is highlighted and VA1219 is entered into the search filter.
 The list displays no results.](https://github.com/microsoft/sqlworkshops/blob/master/AzureSQLLabs/graphics/sql-mi-vulnerability-assessment-failed-filter-va1219.png?raw=true "Failed")

-14. Now, select the **Passed** tab, and observe the **VA1219** check is listed with a status of **PASS**.
+14. Now, select the **Passed** tab, and observe the **VA1219** check is listed with a status of *PASS*:

     ![The Passed tab is highlighted and VA1219 is entered into the search filter.
 VA1219 with a status of PASS is highlighted in the results.](https://github.com/microsoft/sqlworkshops/blob/master/AzureSQLLabs/graphics/sql-mi-vulnerability-assessment-passed-va1219.png?raw=true "Passed")